-So, clingy behaviour can simply be your baby realising that her mother can leave her, resulting in clingy behaviour.
-After all, you could have a one way ticket to China for all she knows!
+So, clingy behavior can simply be your baby realizing that her mother can leave her, resulting in clingy behavior.
+After all, you could have a one-way ticket to China for all she knows!

 “There is no such thing as a baby, there is a baby and someone.”

 See, your baby thinks that you and she are one combined being.
 It is the gradual realization that comes over time that her mother is an individual, separate being who can go away.
 This overwhelms her.
 Separation anxiety tends to peak around 9 months but is seen in younger – and older – babies too.